cintnguyen/second-auth-shopping/README.md

 - Developing an app tailored for my loved ones, aimed at reducing clothing waste and contributing to a greener planet! 🌍💚
 - Got to showcase my CSS and eye for design!
 - Enjoyed learning how to incorporate EJS, a popular template engine for Node.js

+### 💡 Next steps:
+- Currently the app differentiates the users selling by listing their username and teh item being sold.
+I would create a personalize profile for each user, and allow the post to include their profile name and icon as a differentiator
+- I would create different profile feeds for each user that can be viewed for all the items they're selling, with a section to get reviews from buyers

 ## On your own machine: